 Do I have the courage to ask for a shared vision of our lives together?

-And finally, am I really COMMITTED to this relationship or
+And finally, are the two of us equally COMMITTED to this relationship or

-am I mostly committed to doing anything necessary to avoid looking at my core loneliness?
+am I mostly committed to doing anything necessary to avoid facing my core loneliness?

 Harsh, maybe, and there are many exceptions to the picture presented above - but if you are one of the hundreds of people who found your way to this blog by Googling "Should I Lend My Boyfriend Money?" -- then this one's for you.